 mob: +44 (0) 7849694162

 Have a question about Scrum or agile practice in general?
-I hang out in the Scrum Forum.
+I hang out in the Scrum Forum and I'm a certified trainer.
 Post a query there and I'll help if I can:

 For the low-down on many topical issues, you can see Agile Tom, the Scrum Shack's resident cat.